tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-04-06-prioritizing-strategy.md

 - Two-day workshop (in a remote world typically spread over 3-4 sessions)
 - A summary presentation that captures the key ideas from the workshop

-Given my background these sessions typically focus on growth, but the nice thing about expanding the frame from a typical consulting engagement is we deliberately put everything on the table: operations, process, people, funding etc. It's nice to try and look at the business as a whole so that when we get into the weeds with a particular channel or problem (which we inevitably do) we can keep the broader business context in mind.
+Given my background, these sessions typically focus on growth, but the nice thing about expanding the frame from a typical consulting engagement is we deliberately put everything on the table: operations, process, people, funding etc. It's nice to try and look at the business as a whole so that when we get into the weeds with a particular problem (which we inevitably do) we can keep the broader business context in mind.

-It's surprising how useful this broader company context is - I get the impression that most leadership teams really don't give themselves permission to zoom in and out from the macro to the micro in the same session and this causes a lot of bad decision making.
+It's surprising how useful this broader company context is - I get the impression that most leadership teams really don't give themselves permission to zoom in and out from the macro to the micro in the same session - and this causes a lot of bad decision making.

 The tension of course with these workshop sessions is that "strategy" and "roadmaps" are abstract concepts and not particularly useful.
 What can you accomplish in a two-day session that has real value for a client?